zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

   - Members who are entitled to shares in the estate and the number of shares that each inheritor is entitled to,
   - those who get no share of the estate (if any).

-11.To make an application, click 'Request For Certificate'.
-Click 'Previous' to go back and edit.
+11.To make an application, click Re`quest For Certificate`.
+Click `Previous` to go back and edit.

 A pop-up box will appear for you to confirm the details in this page is correct.

-12. Click Ok to proceed or Cancel to go back to this page.
+12. Click `Ok` to proceed or Cancel to go back to this page.

 **STEP 5 : CONFIRMATION OF APPLICATION**